Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Introduction

 This paper attempts to review some of the representative works on transformer-based cross-modal models, with emphasis on pre-training schemes, discussing the common characteristics in various models along with their differences.
 We also investigate models of novel and promising direction, such as transformer-based vision representation, or image generation from text.
 By doing so, our goal is to acquire up-to-date insights as to various aspects of cross-modal learning, as well as prospects on how they may continue to influence deep learning field.

-The rest of the paper is organized as following: we first review the conventional visuolinguistic cross-modal tasks and the elemenetary transformer architecture and its variations, mostly restricted to language domain, in Sec~\ref{sec:2}.
+The rest of the paper is organized as following: we first review the conventional visuolinguistic cross-modal tasks and recent benchmark tasks, along with frequently used evaluation metrics in Sec~\ref{sec:2}.
+We also review the elementary transformer architecture and its variations, mostly restricted to language domain, centered around BERT in Sec~\ref{sec:transformer}.
 We then introduce and inspect the recent models on cross-modal tasks that employ transformer architecture in Sec~\ref{sec:3}, focusing on their architectural modifications and pre-training schemes.
 While the works introduced in Sec~\ref{sec:3} mostly employ transformer architecture to acquire linguistic representation, Sec~\ref{sec:4} introduces works that examine representing vision with transformer architecture, suggesting the possibility of replacing convolutional neural networks.
 Sec~\ref{sec:5} discusses some of the prospects on transformer architecture for cross-modal tasks.
 Finally, we conclude the paper in Sec~\ref{sec:6}, by summarizing the important points raised in the paper, while also discussing the current limitations and future works.